 Follow Lindsey on Instagram and her blog!

 Nate Hewes (@nate.hewes) is an avid hiker and skier who is happiest in the mountains.
-One of his favorite mountain hikes in New England is the Crawford Path at Mount Eisenhower (4,760 ft. / 1,450 m):
+One of his favorite mountain hikes in the northeastern US is the Crawford Path at Mount Eisenhower (4,760 ft. / 1,450 m):

 “Beginning just north of Crawford Notch in the White Mountains, this 9.6 mile route offers an abundance of pristine forest, stunning mountain views, and a waterfall to cool off when your journey is almost complete.
 For the most eager adventurers, the Crawford Path extends all the way to Mount Washington, the pinnacle of the Northeast, while setting the summit of Mount Eisenhower as a turn-around point offers a more ‘leisurely’ day hike option.
 On a clear day, the 4,760′ summit offers boundless views of the surrounding national forest.” – Nate Hewes